Accounts Payable Turnover: Definition, Formula & Calculator

 In general, you want a high A/P turnover because that indicates that you pay suppliers quickly.
 However, you should always find out why your A/P turnover ratio is trending high or low.
 While a high A/P turnover can be positive, it could also mean that you pay bills too quickly, which could leave you without cash in an emergency.

 While the A/P turnover ratio quantifies the rate at which a company can pay off its suppliers, the days payable outstanding (DPO) ratio indicates the average time in days that a company takes to pay its bills.
 They essentially measure the same thing—how quickly are bills paid—but use different measurement units.
-The turnover ratio is measured in the number of times per year, whereas days outstanding is measured in days.
+The turnover ratio is measured in the number of times per year, whereas DPO is measured in days.

 Bottom Line

 The accounts payable turnover ratio tells you how quickly you’re paying vendors that have extended credit to your business.
 The keys are to calculate the ratio on a periodic basis to identify trends and compare your ratio to the industry standard.
-It only takes a few minutes to run reports with the information required to compute the ratio if you use accounting software.